Audioslave

 Breaking a new act is a crapshoot.
 To minimize the risk, record labels often sign musicians with proven track records.

-The combination of Soundgarden’s frontman with Rage Against The Machine (sans Zach de la Rocha) would seem like a sure shot.
+The combination of Soundgarden’s frontman with Rage Against The Machine (sans Zach de la Rocha) would seem like a sure bet.
 But Audioslave was one of those blue chip “marriages” that nearly blew apart before it got rolling.

 After de la Rocha’s departure from Rage Against The Machine, guitarist Tom Morello, bassist Tim Commerford and drummer Brad Wilk decided to press on.